joshuabuster/motorcycle-routes/README.md

 * Users can add commits to routes
 * Users can "Like" routes
 * Routes will have mini map in Details
-* Style for moble devices
+* Style for mobile devices